Eversense CGM for Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on comparing two methods of monitoring blood sugar, so you may not need to change your medications, but it's best to confirm with the trial organizers.

-Is the Eversense CGM System safe for use in humans?
+What prior data suggests that the Eversense CGM System is safe for diabetes management?

-What data supports the effectiveness of the Eversense CGM System treatment for diabetes?
+What evidence suggests that the Eversense CGM System is effective for diabetes?

 Are You a Good Fit for This Trial?